nop33/si/src/content/blog/input-for-high-level-advisory-board-member-poonam-ghimire-and-the-un-foundation/index.md

 authors:
   - name: Jacob Arbeid
     page: jacob-arbeid/index
+category: Policy support
 tags:
-  - Resources
-  - UN
+  - events
-  - Multilateralism
+  - multilateralism
 isHighlighted: false
 ---
 In August 2022, SI was invited to contribute to two consultations held by the United Nations Foundation and High-Level Advisory Board member Poonam Ghimire on ‘Peace and Security’ and ‘Digital Governance’.